What are These Forms?

 When Must Form 1099 be filed?

-You are required to file a 1099-NEC whenever you pay $600 or more during a year to an unincorporated independent contractor (a sole proprietor, single-member LLC or member of a partnership) for work done in the course of your trade or business.
+You are required to file a 1099-NEC whenever you directly pay $600 or more during a year to an unincorporated independent contractor (a sole proprietor, single-member LLC or member of a partnership) for work done in the course of your trade or business.
 A 1099-MISC must be filed to report rent paid on business property if the landlord is not organized as a corporation.
 An added wrinkle here is that a 1099-MISC also needs to be filed be filed for payments made to attorneys, even if they are organized as a corporation.
+You are exempted from filing these forms if your payments are made by credit card or through a third-party processor such as PayPal or Venmo.

 Also, when you prepare your Schedule C, you are required to answer questions as to whether you needed to file any 1099 forms and, if so, did you or will you file them.
 Remember that answering questions on your tax forms is providing information to IRS under penalties of perjury.
 As always, substantial penalties may be imposed for incorrect answers.